Celo Community: History

 In 1936, wealthy Chicago industrialist William H. Regnery was looking for a social project to fund.
 He asked a friend, Arthur Morgan, to suggest one.
 Morgan suggested he underwrite the founding of an intentional community.
 Regnery's beliefs seemed, at first glance, to clash with Morgan's vision for a communal settlement: he was a conservative and mild anti-Semite who opposed the New Deal and Franklin D. Roosevelt.
 However, his belief in the virtue of self-reliant rural farmers overrode all of these characteristics, and he agreed.
 With his philanthropy, Celo was on its way.

 Morgan, Regnery, and Morgan's son, Griscom Morgan, chose the land that would become Celo.
 A board of directors was formed, including among its members Morgan, Regnery, and Clarence Pickett, executive secretary of the American Friends Service Committee.

 During the first few years, Celo experienced frequent turnover of residents and difficulty in recruitment of members as the community struggled to establish a clear identity and direction.
 During this time, Celo also suffered from attacks for its opposition to World War II.

 In the midst of World War II, Morgan visited Civilian Public Service camps in an attempt to recruit community members.
 He told the conscientious objectors confined there about Celo, and invited them to move to the community when the war ended.
 This group proved a receptive audience, and when the war ended several families moved to the community.
 Celo had a stable population by 1948.
 In that year, Camp Celo, a Quaker summer camp, was established by Doug and Ruby Moody on a holding of community land.

 In these early years, Celo was populated mostly with Quakers and pacifists, a legacy left by Morgan's recruitment in the conscientious objector camps.
 Early growth was constant, but slowed during the 1950s due to conflicts with ex-members.
-By the 1960s however, national movements of communal living and radicalism led the population to flourish once again.
+By the 1960s however, national movements of communal living, back-to-the-land, and radicalism led the population to flourish once again.

 In 2021, Celo was home to 79 adult members.
 The community has a slow membership process, and has a waiting list of families hoping to be admitted.
 Families who are unable to live at Celo due to a long waiting list have begun settling on the community's periphery.

+Climate

+According to the Köppen Climate Classification system, Celo has an oceanic climate, abbreviated "Cfb" on climate maps.
+The highest temperature recorded in Celo was 97 F on June 25–26, 1952 and June 28, 1952, while the lowest temperature recorded was -16 F on January 21, 1985.